anmiles/prototypes/README.md

 - `Array.prototype.sort` - sort array by values of nested keys in various directions
 - `Array.prototype.forEachAsync` - asynchronous version of Array.prototype.forEach
 - `Array.prototype.mapAsync` - asynchronous version of Array.prototype.map
+- `Array.prototype.toTuple` - cast array to the tuple with fixed amount of elements

 ### Object